x

 • Raman spectroscopy is emerging as a technique for real-time measurements for in-line downstream process control and monitoring.

-APPLICATIONS & ADVANTAGES OF RAMAN ANALYSIS
+Industry Applications & ADVANTAGES OF RAMAN ANALYSIS

 • Monitoring biological processes such as fermentation